CIVIL3D Performance Improvement

 • Application Menu → Options

-• Open and Save tab
+• Open the Open and Save tab

-• Increase autosave interval (for example, 30 minutes)
+• Increase autosave interval (example: 30 minutes)

 8) Turn Off Unused Services